-- Snipe Hunt: Pee Wee's entire trip to Texas - despite being the driving force of over half the movie - is this.
-There is no basement in the Alamo, the fortune teller knew it was all made up and sent Pee wee anyway.
+- Snipe Hunt: Pee-wee's entire trip to Texas - despite being the driving force of over half the movie - is this.
+There is no basement in the Alamo; the fortune teller came up with the lie by line of sight to convincingly rip Pee-wee off.

 - Spell My Name with an "S": In the DVD commentary, Reubens points out that Pee-wee's flyer incorrectly capitalizes the "W" in "Pee-wee."

-- Stylistic Suck: The movie that is made at the end is a over the top action movie, where the Soviets have stolen P.W.'s top secret motorcycle.
+- Stylistic Suck: The movie that is made at the end is an over the top action movie, where the Soviets have stolen P.W.'s top secret motorcycle.